DominikaSybilska/DominikaSybilska/README.md

 Also, I just want to show that I am familiar with some programming basics.

 - 🌱 I’m currently learning: about manual testing and QA issues.
-I have also prepared myself to pass the ISTQB exam.
+I passed the ISTQB FL exam on 07.03.2023.

 - 👯 I’m looking for: a job or intern as a manual tester or QA Engineer.